chriscamed/WebcatTest/README.md

 2. pod 'ReachabilitySwift'
   - This library allows to check the status of the network.

 3. pod 'Charts'
   - A library to add different types of charts.
 It's easy to use and makes the user experience better when showing statistics or results.

-The app has three options: Start Poll, Create Poll and Show Statistics.
+The app has three options: Start Poll, Create Poll and View Statistics.

 1. The first option allows the user to select one option per question.
 All the new questions are retrieved from a web service and stored locally.
 2. The second option allows the user to add a new question with multiple options.
 The new question is stored locally and sent to the web service.